Hands-on Global Model Interpretation

 Example and Interpretation

-What feature does a model think are important for determining if a patient has or doesn’t have a heart disease?
+What features does a model think are important for determining if a patient has or doesn’t have a heart disease?

 This question can be answered using feature importance.

-To ensure this we will use the ELI5 library.
+To ensure this, we will use the ELI5 library.
 ELI5 allows users to visualize and debug various Machine Learning Models.
-It offers way more than just feature importance including library-specific features as well as a text-explainer.
+It also offers more than just feature importance, including library-specific features and a text-explainer.

 import eli5 from eli5.sklearn import PermutationImportance def get_feature_importance(model, X, y, feature_names): perm = PermutationImportance(model, random_state=42).fit(X, y) return eli5.show_weights(perm, feature_names=feature_names)